Carolyn Brown, Partner, Dinsmore & Shohl LLP

 Jarod Gregory, Senior Consultant, Trinity Consultants

-Jarod Gregory is a Senior Consultant in Trinity Consultants’ Northern Kentucky office.
-He provides a wide array of support and solutions to both Kentucky and Ohio clients including state and federal air quality permitting, NSPS and MACT compliance assistance, emission inventory development, and chemical inventory reporting.
+Jarod Gregory is a Consultant in Trinity Consultants’ Northern Kentucky office.
+He provides a wide array of support and solutions to both Kentucky and Ohio clients including state and federal air quality permitting, NSPS and MACT compliance assistance, emission inventory development, odor nuisance compliance and mitigation, and chemical inventory reporting.
 He focuses primarily on air quality support for the chemical manufacturing and refining industries.
 He holds a B.S. in Chemical Engineering and M.S. in Environmental Engineering from the University of Cincinnati.

 Elisabeth Martin, Consultant, Trinity Consultants

 Elisabeth Martin is a Consultant in Trinity’s Covington, Kentucky office.
 She assists clients with local, state, and federal air quality permitting, as well emissions quantification and reporting.
 Ms. Martin has experience serving a variety of industries, such as secondary aluminum, utilities, petroleum refining, food/beverage, telecommunications, and bulk terminals.
 Ms. Martin graduated with a Bachelor of Science degree in Civil Engineering and Master of Science degree in Environmental Engineering from University of Cincinnati in Cincinnati, Ohio.
 She has been a consultant at Trinity since 2017.